10 Ways Pilots Can Build Flight Time

 Join the Military

-Military flying isn't the right option for every pilot, but for those who are willing and able to work hard and sacrifice a few years of their lives to live at the whim of the military, it's a great option.
+Military flying isn't the right option for every pilot, but for those who are willing and able to work hard and sacrifice a few years of their lives to live at the whim of the armed forces, it's a great option.

 If the airlines are your goal, then a military flying career will get you there easily.
-Air Force pilots learn valuable life skills along with gaining that valuable turbine pilot-in-command time that's so highly sought after by airlines.
-In the meantime, you'll travel the world at the controls of some really cool airplanes.
+Air Force and Navy pilots learn valuable life skills along with gaining that turbine pilot-in-command time that's so highly sought after by airlines.
+And you'll travel the world at the controls of some really cool airplanes.